-Muscle car driver guilty of moped murder
+'Muscle car' driver guilty of moped murder

 Mustang driver Bradley Clifford guilty of Enfield murder

-A driver has been found guilty of deliberately mowing down a moped after his "prized" red Mustang was damaged.
+A driver has been found guilty of deliberately mowing down a moped after his "prized" Ford Mustang was damaged.

-Bradley Clifford, 23, from Enfield, chased Soban Khan, 18, and Joshua Francis, 19, after they struck his car with a bottle, the Old Bailey heard.
+Bradley Clifford, 23, from Enfield, chased Soban Khan, 18, and Jahshua Francis, 19, after they struck his car with a bottle, the Old Bailey heard.

-They were both flung into the air by the collision, and Mr Khan was beaten by Clifford as he lay on the ground fatally injured, the jury heard.
+They were both flung into the air by the collision, and Mr Khan was beaten by Clifford as he lay on the ground fatally injured, the jury was told.

 Clifford was found guilty of murder and attempted GBH with intent.